 While we produce the majority of our oil in Tatarstan, we have limited ability to process crude oil in this area.
 Acting at the urging of Tatarstan President Shaimiev, in 1999 we formed a joint venture company, OAO Nizhnekamsk Oil Refinery, with Nizhnekamskneftekhim and OAO Tataro-American Investments and Finance ("TAIF"), which was at the time a related party of the Group, to expand, upgrade, and operate the refinery in Nizhnekamsk-the only oil refinery in Tatarstan.
-From December 2001, OAO Nizhnekamsk Oil Refinery leased a TAIF-owned crude distilling unit (the "CDU").
+From December 2001, OAO Nizhnekamsk Oil Refinery leased a TAIF-owned crude distilling unit (the "CDU") pursuant to a lease agreement dated December 29, 2001 (the "Lease Agreement").
 The CDU was installed at the Nizhnekamsk oil refinery in 2002 and is a vital asset for its operations.
-The upgrade included improvements to the CDU and construction of a base refining complex consisting of six additional refining units with a higher added value production.
+The upgrade included improvements to the CDU and construction of a base refining facility consisting of six additional refining units with a higher added value production.
 Following the completion of the upgrade, the partners were expected to contribute their assets, including the refining units, the construction of which they had financed, to the charter capital of OAO Nizhnekamsk Oil Refinery, receiving a stake in the company in proportion to the value of their contribution.
 Since 1999, our most significant capital expenditures were for the upgrade of the Nizhnekamsk oil refinery.
-Our total investment in the refinery through September 1, 2005 amounted to approximately RR8,450 million.
-In 2004, we delivered 5.84 million tons of crude oil to the Nizhnekamsk oil refinery, representing approximately 63% of all our domestic crude oil deliveries.
+Our total investment in the refinery through September 1, 2005 amounted to approximately RR9,607 million.
+In 2005, we delivered 2.44 million tons of crude oil to the Nizhnekamsk oil refinery, representing approximately 54% of all our domestic crude oil deliveries.

-Following the completion of the Phase I base complex in December 2002, we were not able to agree with TAIF on the value of the CDU.
-In 2003, TAIF brought a case before the arbitrazh court of the Tatarstan Republic claiming the return of the CDU leased to OAO Nizhnekamsk Oil Refinery because of alleged breaches by OAO Nizhnekamsk Oil Refinery of several provisions of the lease agreement.
+In 2003, TAIF brought a case before the arbitrazh court of the Tatarstan Republic claiming the return of the CDU leased to OAO Nizhnekamsk Oil Refinery because of alleged breaches by OAO Nizhnekamsk Oil Refinery of several provisions of the Lease Agreement.
 On October 6, 2003 the arbitrazh court of the Tatarstan Republic ruled in favor of TAIF and this decision was upheld by the instance of appeals of the arbitrazh court of the Tatarstan Republic on January 13, 2004.
 As a consequence, OAO Nizhnekamsk Oil Refinery returned the CDU to TAIF.
-In addition, in early September 2005, we sold to TAIF our share in the production assets of OAO Nizhnekamsk Oil Refinery, including the refining units, for approximately U.S.\$315 million.
-While these production assets have not been physically removed from the Nizhnekamsk oil refinery, TAIF established a new legal entity to which it transferred these assets.
-Following this sale, OAO Nizhnekamsk Oil Refinery was left without production assets, and is now in the process of liquidation.
-While we are now building a new oil refining and petrochemical complex in Nizhnekamsk, until its completion, we have limited ability to process crude oil in Tatarstan, and are thus dependent on oil refineries outside of Tatarstan.
+Following the return of the CDU, we sold to TAIF in early September 2005 our share of the production assets and inventory of OAO Nizhnekamsk Oil Refinery, including the refining units, for approximately RR7.2 billion (net of VAT).
+In February 2006, we sold to TAIF additional refining units of OAO Nizhnekamsk Oil Refinery for RR198 million (net of VAT).
+While the production assets sold to TAIF have not been physically removed from the Nizhnekamsk oil refinery, TAIF established a new legal entity to which it transferred these assets.
+Following these sales, OAO Nizhnekamsk Oil Refinery was left without production assets, and is now in the process of liquidation (completion of liquidation is expected by the end of 2006).
+While we are now involved in building a new oil refining and petrochemicals facility in Nizhnekamsk (see "Item 4-Information on the Company-Refining and Marketing-Refined Products"), until its completion, we have limited ability to process crude oil in Tatarstan, and are thus dependent on oil refineries outside of Tatarstan.
 Should these oil refineries be unable to refine our crude oil, this would have a material effect on our operations.